A guide with easy steps for hosting successful socials.

 - Move over.
 Just like in real life, if there is someone talking loudly in the group next to you, move to the other side of the group or ask the group to move over.
-Preciate Social Rooms dynamically adjust in size, so even in large Rooms, there is enough space for everyone to spread out.
+Preciate Rooms dynamically adjust in size, so even in large Rooms, there is enough space for everyone to spread out.

 Managing Multiple Rooms

 Depending on your subscription plan, you may be able to host or coordinate multiple Rooms at the same time.
-A common use case for this is hosting a company party or event where the whole company is invited, which means more than 100 people will be attending.
+A common use case for this is hosting a company party or event where the whole company is invited, which means more than 300 people will be attending.
 The success of this event will depend largely on your preparation as a host.
-A couple helpful hints that we've seen contribute to success:
+A couple of helpful hints that we've seen contribute to success:

 - Do a practice run.
 Before you invite the whole company, make sure you do a practice run.
 We recommend getting familiar with having multiple Rooms open at once and having one large social so that you can see how people will acclimate and will likely identify any network or resource challenges before your event.

 - Train a couple of team members as super users.
-Having some of your team members become familiar and experts in navigating Preciate Social Rooms will make it easier for you.
+Having some of your team members become familiar and experts in navigating Preciate Rooms will make it easier for you.
 Your super users can act as guides in the Room and provide any coaching to your guests as needed.
 We've seen this be very successful, especially in encouraging people to spread out and avoid bunching together.

 - Communicate a plan to your guests about whom to reach out to with questions or issues.
-This is another area where Super Users can help field questions in case one of your guests is having trouble getting in or moving around.
+This is another area where super users can help field questions in case one of your guests is having trouble getting in or moving around.
 As a host, you'll want to focus on entertaining and moving around the Room.
-Without the help of other Super Users, it's possible you may end up spending more time out of the Room than in it.
+Without the help of other super users, it's possible you may end up spending more time out of the Room than in it.